tlouarn/tlouarn.github.io/_posts/2025-02-26-a-simple-cache-system-for-external-data-in-excel.md

 ---
-title: Optimizing Excel Performance: A Simple Cache System for External Data
+title: A Simple Cache System for External Data in Excel
 tags: excel vba
 ---